 Here’s the simple logic: If everyone is complaining that Section 8 tenants are low-quality, be picky!
 Choose only the tenants who meet the “strict version” of whatever your standing requirements are and delve deep into every one of them.
 If you avoid the “bad” tenants, you avoid most of what people’s Section 8 nightmare stories are all about—so screen like you’ve never screened before!

 You have to get certified by the HUD, and you have to re-certify every year.
 That means inspections, paperwork, and doggedness in the face of mindless bureaucracy.
 We’re not going to lie: It can suck.
 Filling out the forms and waiting for them to call you back is the easy part—the hard part is dealing with the Housing Quality Standards (HQS) inspections that happen every year.
-There’s a pleasant little booklet called “A Good Place to Live!” put out by the HUD that explains everything you need to do or have to pass the inspection, but it’s 20 pages long.

 Here’s the short version: